It’s estimated that nearly half of American adults attempt to lose weight each year.

 Various forms exist, including the 16/8 method, which involves limiting your calorie intake to 8 hours per day, and the 5:2 method, which restricts your daily calorie intake to 500–600 calories twice per week.

 How it works: Intermittent fasting restricts the time you’re allowed to eat, which is a simple way to reduce your calorie intake.
-This can lead to weight loss — unless you compensate by eating too much food during allowed eating periods.
+This can lead to weight loss — unless you compensate eating too much food during allowed eating periods.

 Weight loss: In a review of studies, intermittent fasting was shown to cause 3–8% weight loss over 3–24 weeks, which is a significantly greater percentage than other methods.

-The same review showed that this way of eating may reduce waist circumference by 4–7%, which is a marker for harmful belly fat.
+The same review showed that this way of eating may reduce waist circumference 4–7%, which is a marker for harmful belly fat.